nyandiekaFelix/uberish/README.md

-# Uber Clone
+# Uberish

-A Uber clone app made with React Native.
+Just cause I've heard a lot of "Let's build me an app like uber that will disrupt the market and give Uber a run for their money".

-This app only have the basic funcionallity of the real app like showing a map with a search box.
-It does not show cars on the map and also does not have authentication.
+Just set this project up and build out the remaining unicorn features and good luck to you as you "Disrupt the market with yet another Uberish app" 🚀🚀

-## What the app can do?
+## What can you do with this app at the moment?

 - Get user's current location.
 - Use the Google Directions to suggest adresses while the user is typing in the search box.
-- Draws the path to the destination.
+- View a drawn path to the destination.
 - Calculate the estimated value of the ride.

 ## Requirements